goauthentik/authentik/website/integrations/services/hedgedoc/index.md

 -   `hedgedoc.company` is the FQDN of the HedgeDoc install.
 -   `authentik.company` is the FQDN of the authentik install.

-Create an application in authentik.
 Create an OAuth2/OpenID provider with the following parameters:

 -   Client Type: `Confidential`
 -   Scopes: OpenID, Email and Profile